vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/troubleshooting.md

 ### Network Tracing

-You may encounter network issues which will require you to run `tcpdump`, but unfortunatley there's no builtin TCP dump in Windows.
+You may encounter network issues which will require you to run `tcpdump`, but unfortunately there's no builtin TCP dump in Windows.
 In these cases Windows has the ability to capture network traffic with `netsh trace`.
-These traces are written to binary `.etl` files which can then be read by [Microsoft Message Analyzer](https://www.microsoft.com/en-us/download/details.aspx?id=44226) or by Powershell's `Get-WinEvent` cmdlet.
+These traces are written to binary `.etl` files which can then be read by [Microsoft Message Analyzer](https://www.microsoft.com/en-us/download/details.aspx?id=44226) or by the PowerShell `Get-WinEvent` cmdlet.

 To start a capture run the `netsh trace start` command.